DisasterAWARE

 Population: 586K · Maryland

 Baltimore faces varying levels of natural hazard risk.
 The highest risk is from winter storms (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Baltimore, MD.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Baltimore, MD.

 Hazard Risk Overview